-Cessation of all motorized boating on North Bar Lake would likely have short- and longterm, minor beneficial impacts due to reductions in trampling, habitat alteration, and sensory-based disturbances, and the likelihood of introducing nonnative species.
+Cessation of motorized boating on Bass (Leelanau County) and North Bar lakes would likely have short- and long-term, minor beneficial impacts due to reductions in trampling, habitat alteration, and sensorybased disturbances, and the likelihood of introducing nonnative species.

 Day trips to North Manitou Island and concession auto tours to near the Giant Cedars area on South Manitou Island, would increase visitor use resulting in associated increases in trampling of vegetation, habitat alteration, introduction and spread of invasive species, and sensory-based disruption of wildlife.
 Assuming practicable levels of monitoring and remediation of visitor-related impacts, overall impacts of these types of new activities would likely be short and long term, negligible to minor, and adverse.